-Highly Anticipated Ambiente Landscape Hotel Opening in December
+Highly Anticipated Ambiente Landscape Hotel Opening This Summer

 The hotel will bring the outside in with stunning vistas of Sedona’s red rocks.